(206) 546-4732 • 9000 Building (PUB), First Floor

 |Monday - Thursday

-The College Bookstore stocks all course materials including required textbooks and supplies.
-Textbooks can be rented and purchased either in person or online.
-The bookstore also offers a variety of art and photography supplies, general office supplies, as well as emblematic gifts and clothing.
+More than just a place to order books, the Bookstore offers a variety of items to support the diverse needs of students, staff, and visitors.
+The bookstore offers a variety of art and photography supplies, general office supplies, as well as emblematic gifts and clothing.
 Fresh coffee and a wide variety of snacks and refrigerated foods are also available in the bookstore.

 The bookstore accepts cash, debit/credit cards, and checks.
 Checks will require a valid form of ID as well as a campus ID that matches the name on the check.

 Buyback is offered in person and online year-round.
 The most optimal buyback period is at the end of each quarter when titles have been determined for the upcoming quarter.
 For online buyback please visit our website at www.shorelinebookstore.com and select “Sell Your Textbooks” found at the bottom of the website.